Q: Wouldn’t I be better off just talking to a friend or family?

 You may have seen this in films or on TV, where the therapist says little and just nods from time to time.
 This isn’t the kind of therapy I practice.
 I create an interactive relationship with clients based on mutual trust and respect.
 I am straightforward, direct, honest and sometimes challenging.
-I ask the same form my clients.
+I ask the same from my clients.
 If you’re looking for a nodder then I’m probably not the right counsellor for you.

-Myth: You can always read a self help book, listen to podcasts or read up online.
+Q: You can always read a self help book, listen to podcasts or read up online.

-Fact: Of course all these things can be useful.
+A: Of course all these things can be useful.
 But there’s no substitute for working with an expert who can help you get to the root of issues, which when processed and understood at a deeper level, lead to a more satisfying outcome.

 am professionally trained to help clients explore thoughts, feelings and behaviour, seeing them from a different perspective and identifying important themes in what may be a complex web of issues and emotions.
 Looking at past experiences and relationships can help unearth the origin of emotions such as sadness, guilt, shame, anxiety or anger.

 I help clients identify their true needs and wants, and explore new possibilities.
 Brainstorming scenarios and setting goals can lead to change that is realistic and in keeping with personal values and practical constraints.